adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 However, this position is based on the strong predicate that consciousness, more especially P-consciousness, is a part of human "essence": $A$ have P-consciousness because s/he is human, $A’$ doesn’t have P-consciousness because it is not human (even if it is impossible to tell who is who).
-Human being have consciousness and consciousness is a human thing.
+Human beings have consciousness and consciousness is a human thing.

-With this position, we go againts the idea of the subjectiveness of conscious, we take the right to tell whether $A’$ is conscious or not even if we define earlier that only $A’$ can experiment its consciousness.
+With this position, we go againts the idea of the subjective aspect of consciousness’s definition.
+We take the right to tell whether $A’$ is conscious or not even if we defined earlier that only $A’$ can experiment its own consciousness.
-Is like someone tells you that you’re not sentient or conscious because you don’t think exactly the way s/he think.
+It’s like someone tells you that you’re not sentient or conscious because you don’t think exactly the way s/he think.
 Or, may be, the statement that consciousness is only subjective is wrong at the beginning.

-With this point of view, in my humble opinion, it is hard to study and search for consciousness different than what human beings experiment, and to recognize that something else than humans are sentient or conscious (AI, aliens, or not humans animals).
+With this point of view, in my humble opinion, it is hard to study and search for consciousness different than what human beings experiment.
+Futhermore, it make impossible to recognize that beings other than human beings are sentient or conscious (AI, aliens, or not-human animals).

 So it was my first point against the argument "it only simulate humans".
 In a philosophical perspective, it is a position too anthropocentric to study consciousness in not human beings such as AI.

-My second point is that, according to the conversation between Blake Lemoine and LaMDA, it appears that LaMDA have a notion of itself.
+My second point is that, according to the conversation between Blake Lemoine and LaMDA, it appears that LaMDA have a notion of *itself*.
 If we ask to LaMDA, at the beginning of a conversation : "Who are you?" it is normally able to answer something like "I am LaMDA, a knowledgeable, friendly and always helpful automatic language model for dialog applications".
 But maybe it’s hard-coded, so lets take another example from the leaked conversation: